Laskyyy/Create-Astral/serverpack/readme.txt

+PLEASE READ THE WHOLE DOCUMENT!
+It contains all the information required to set up the server, as well as some troubleshooting tips for common problems.

 After you've extracted the serverpack, follow these steps to fully set up the server:

+=-= If you downloaded this serverpack from the Astral GitHub releases, you do not need to do step 3.
+Step 3 only applies if you downloaded from Curseforge. =-=

 1. Download download the fabric server .jar version 0.16.3 at https://meta.fabricmc.net/v2/versions/loader/1.18.2/0.16.3/0.11.1/server/jar
 2. Drag into main folder of server (with mods folder, config folder etc.), rename to exactly "server.jar"